sqlparser/sqlflow_public/README.md

 - Able to process SQL script from more than 20 major database vendors.

 ### How to use SQLFlow
-- Open the official website of the SQLFlow and paste your SQL script or metadata to get a nice clean lineage diagram.
+- Open [the official website](https://gudusoft.com/sqlflow/#/) of the SQLFlow and paste your SQL script or metadata to get a nice clean lineage diagram.
-- Call the Restful API of the SQLFlow to get data lineage metadata decoded by the SQLFlow from the SQL script.
+- Call the Restful API of the SQLFlow in your own code to get data lineage metadata decoded by the SQLFlow from the SQL script.
 - The on-premise version of SQLflow enables you to use it on your own server to keep the data safer.